 SECTION 9-206.
-SECURITY INTEREST ARISING IN PURCHASE OR DELIVERY OF FINANCIAL ASSET. (a) A security interest in favor of a securities intermediary attaches to a person's security entitlement if:
+SECURITY INTEREST ARISING IN PURCHASE OR DELIVERY OF FINANCIAL ASSET.

-(1) the person buys a financial asset through a the securities intermediary in a transaction in which the person is obligated to pay the purchase price to the securities intermediary at the time of the purchase; and

-(2) the securities intermediary credits the financial asset to the buyer's securities account before the buyer pays the securities intermediary.

-(b) The security interest described in subsection (a) secures the person's obligation to pay for the financial asset.

-(c) A security interest in favor of a person that delivers a certificated security or other financial asset represented by a writing attaches to the security or other financial asset if:

-(1) the security or other financial asset is:

-(A) in the ordinary course of business transferred by delivery with any necessary indorsement or assignment; and

-(B) delivered under an agreement between persons in the business of dealing with such securities or financial assets; and

-(2) the agreement calls for delivery against payment.
+- (a) A security interest in favor of a securities intermediary attaches to a person's security entitlement if: - (1) the person buys a financial asset through the securities intermediary in a transaction in which the person is obligated to pay the purchase price to the securities intermediary at the time of the purchase; and - (2) the securities intermediary credits the financial asset to the buyer's securities account before the buyer pays the securities intermediary. - (b) The security interest described in subsection (a) secures the person's obligation to pay for the financial asset. - (c) A security interest in favor of a person that delivers a certificated security or other financial asset represented by a writing attaches to the security or other financial asset if: - (1) the security or other financial asset is: - (A) in the ordinary course of business transferred by delivery with any necessary indorsement or assignment; and - (B) delivered under an agreement between persons in the business of dealing with such securities or financial assets; and - (2) the agreement calls for delivery against payment.

-(d) The security interest described in subsection (c) secures the person's obligation to make payment to the seller.
+(d) The security interest described in subsection (c) secures the person's obligation to make payment to for the seller delivery.